wp-plugins/app-store-assistant/readme.txt

 Tested up to: 3.3
 Stable tag: 3.0

 The App Store Assistent adds 3 shortcodes to display an ATOM feed or the detail of an app from Apple's App Store.
-It also has the ability to use an affiliate program to earn commissions on click-throughs.
+Affiliate program ready.

 == Description ==